apinzone/OS_HRV/README.md

-# PhysioKit - Open Source HRV Analysis Platform
+# ChronOS - Open Source HRV Analysis Platform

 A validated heart rate variability analysis toolkit for cardiovascular research and education.

-PhysioKit provides accessible HRV analysis for researchers, clinicians, and educators.
+ChronOS provides accessible HRV analysis for researchers, clinicians, and educators.
 Developed as a free alternative to commercial software, it delivers research-grade cardiovascular analysis with transparent, literature-based methodology.

 ## Validation

-PhysioKit has been validated against NeuroKit2 using 100 synthetic ECG recordings, demonstrating excellent agreement for core HRV metrics (ICC ≥ 0.90).
+ChronOS has been validated against NeuroKit2 using 100 synthetic ECG recordings, demonstrating excellent agreement for core HRV metrics (ICC ≥ 0.90).
 The validation follows established guidelines with publication-quality statistical analysis.

 *Validation study manuscript in preparation - see `/validation_study/` for complete analysis.*